 When it comes to online New York City real estate listings, the first red flag is being asked to pay in cash or wire funds.
 The second sign to watch out for is when a broker or landlord is overly eager to do business with you.
 While speeding up the process may sound appealing, you don’t want to find yourself in a situation where there’s no paper trail of your agreements.

-High pressure sales tactics are another bad sign.
-Also, if you ever have a bad feeling about a NYC real estate listing, be sure to listen to your gut.
+High-pressure sales tactics are another bad sign.
+Also, if you ever have a bad feeling about an NYC real estate listing, be sure to listen to your gut.
 Finally, if an apartment seems ways too good for the amount that’s being asked, you need to be extremely cautious about the possibility of a scam.

 The Best Way to Protect Yourself from NYC Real Estate Scams

 While the information we covered will help you avoid many scams, navigating through New York City real estate listings to find the right one can still be very challenging and stressful.
 If you want to eliminate as many of the obstacles from this process as possible, find out more about how Elika renter’s representation can help you find the ideal luxury apartment in New York City.